PGY-2 Pharmacy Residency in Critical Care at Mayo Clinic Hospital — Rochester

 - Pediatric ICU

-This wide variety of ICU beds optimizes your learning experience and provides diverse exposure to critical care populations.
+This wide variety of ICU beds optimizes the learning experience for residents and provides diverse exposure to critical care populations.

 More than 15,000 critical care patients are admitted to Mayo Clinic Hospital — Rochester annually, with an average length of stay of 3.2 days.
-Additionally, the institution has approximately 100 operating rooms and an emergency department that is a fully accredited Level 1 Adult and Pediatric Trauma Center.
+Additionally, the institution has approximately 100 operating rooms and an emergency department that is a fully verified Level I Trauma Center and Level I Pediatric Trauma Center.